xfacta/Automotive-LCD-RPM-for-Arduino/README.md

 # Automotive LCD RPM for Arduino
  Digital and bargraph display of RPM

-RPM meter
+Tachometer
 Large text and
 Bar style graphical meter
 Reversed direction of bar
 Dim on parker lights
 Button to reset peak RPM
-Outputs RPM as PWM for shift light
-Uses pulseIn , no interupts
+Outputs RPM as PWM for external shift light (on another arduino) Uses pulseIn , no interupts
 Offloaded sounds to external Leonardo Tiny